soniksid/Automatic-Dustbin/README.md

 # Automatic-Dustbin

-This automatic dustbin is a DIY project made by me in which is interfaced it with the Arduino UNO micro-controller.
+This automatic dustbin is a DIY project made by me in which I interfaced it with the Arduino UNO micro-controller.
 I used HC SR-04 (Ultrasonic) sensor and SG90 Micro Servo to detect the range and open the lid respectively.
 To program the micro-controller, we have to use Arduino IDE which is free to install and can get it from [arduino.cc](https://arduino.cc).
 A complete documentation is avilable for working of Ultrasonic sensor and Micro Servo.
 You can follow these steps below to make it at your home.